CONGREGATION B'NAI B'RITH STANDS WITH ISRAEL

 We are the oldest and largest synagogue in Santa Barbara, a congregation rich with memories and tradition, constantly seeking new ways of engaging every one of our members in the ancient and marvelous Jewish way of life.

-PLEASE NOTE: For the next 18+ months, we will be away from our San Antonio Creek Road home, while our campus undergoes an exciting revitalization project, Building Dreams.
-Please see our calendar for the latest information about services and programs.
+PLEASE NOTE: We are currently away from our San Antonio Creek Road home, while our campus undergoes an exciting revitalization project, Building Dreams.
+Please see our calendar for the latest information about locations for services and programs.

 Learn about the many ways you can get involved, active, and engaged at CBB.
 There’s something here for everyone!

 There are many ways to contribute to our wonderful community, and each gift is meaningful.

 Your partnership and financial contributions ensure our vibrant Jewish community today and for the future.

 UPCOMING EVENT HIGHLIGHTS